 September 27-28, 2024

-I recently presented 2 talks at AWCI, “Building a Watch in a Year” and “Building a Modern Horological Machine Shop”.
+This year I was an Invited Speaker at the 2024 AWCI Fall Symposium where I presented 2 talks: “Building a Watch in a Year” and “Building a Modern Horological Machine Shop”.
 Both talks were well received.
-Thank you to everyone for your kind comments and questions, and thank you to David Lindow for the invitation.
+Thank you to everyone for your kind comments and questions, and thank you to David Lindow (AWCI President) for the invitation.

 Model 2 Dial